St. John Mary Vianney Academy

 St. John Mary Vianney Academy is a private Catholic school located in a private subdivision in Mambugan, Antipolo, Rizal, Philippines.
 The school was formerly known as La Colina Learning Center.
 It was established in 1982 as a pre-school (Nursery, Kinder, Preparatory) and Elementary School (1st-6th Grade).
+As of September 17 (PST), it currently has a pre-school, an elementary school, and a high school.

 In 1996 the name St. John Mary Vianney Academy was adopted from The Parish St. John Mary Vianney located 5 km from the school along Marcos Hi-Way in Antipolo City.